arjunr2/WALI/README.md

 make wali-compiler
 ```

-**NOTE**: Building the LLVM suite takes a long time and can consume up to 150GB of disk.
-The compiler is essential if you want to rebuild libc or build applications.
+> **Note**: Building the LLVM suite takes a long time and can consume up to 150GB of disk.

 ### 3. WALI Sysroot